department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

   </li>
   </ul>

-### If you have an illness that’s not on the list of Agent Orange‒related illnesses, but you believe was caused by Agent Orange
+### If you have an illness that’s not on the list of Agent Orange‒related diseases, but you believe was caused by Agent Orange

 **You’ll need to:**
 - Provide scientific and medical evidence that the condition is related to exposure to Agent Orange, **or** <br>